Reverse Mortgage Information and FAQ’s

 At time of closing, your signature will be a bit longer than usual.
 As an example, if I were the trustee, I would have to sign all the documents as “P. Mace Kochenderfer, Trustee of the P. Mace Kochenderfer and Kara M. Kochenderfer Revocable Living Trust”.
 Be prepared to have sore hands at the end of that closing!

 Warning: As a shortcut, some Loan Officers will advise you to temporarily take the home out of the trust and then put it back into the trust after closing.
 That mis-information should send up warning flags about the experience level of that Loan Officer!
 Think of the consequences if, shortly after you removed the house from the Trust, you unexpectedly died.
-Your home would be excluded from the safety of the Trust and your heirs would likely have a long and expensive Probate.
+Your home would be excluded from the safety of the Trust and your heirs would likely have a cumbersome Probate.
 Additionally, the company responsible for servicing your new reverse mortgage and providing you information for the term of the loan must still approve the Trust before you put the home back into it.
 What if they don’t like the wording?
 Wouldn’t you rather have known this information before you closed on the Reverse Mortgage?

 Can I do a reverse mortgage since I have Power of Attorney (POA) for my parents?